-We therefore consider that there is no potential to develop competition in the provision of type 7 metering services.169 We intend to classify type 7 metering services as direct control services and further, as alternative control.
-This is a continuation of the current classification of type 7 metering services.170 AusNet Services agreed that the appropriate classification is alternative control, making the point that this service uses the same IT systems as other alternative control services, including type 5 metering, and that the service is provided to an
+We therefore consider that there is no potential to develop competition in the provision of type 7 metering services.
+120 We intend to classify type 7 metering services as direct control services and further, as alternative control.
+This is a continuation of the current classification of type 7 metering services.
+121